MichalLytek/type-graphql/docs/validation.md

 ## Example

-You can see how this fits together in the [simple real life example](https://github.com/19majkel94/type-graphql/tree/master/examples/automatic-validation).
+To see how this works, check out the [simple real life example](https://github.com/19majkel94/type-graphql/tree/master/examples/automatic-validation).